 - Twitter’s targeted paid ads are good and in-depth, allowing you to pick out of gender, age, location, behaviours, and people they follow, amongst others!

 - Twitter’s policy includes not being able to follow more than 10% more of who is following you (only after following over 2,000 accounts).
 For example, if you’re following 2,000 people, unless over 1,800 are following you back, you will not be able to follow any more.
 This stops spam accounts, so is a positive, too!

 - It can become quite consuming.
 As with anything, you can find yourself a bit obsessed with checking stats and ensuring everything is headed in the right direction.
 Sometimes you can just get downright distracted – there are some weird and wonderful things on Twitter.
-Some companies have dedicated social media managers, so it can be a little overwhelming if you’re managing social marketing alongside your “real” job!
-We find that Hootsuite is a really good way of scheduling our posts.
-Spend a chunk of time dedicated to creating tweets, and schedule them for key times (commuting times and lunch time work well!).
 Of course, you will have to create spontaneous tweets to ensure you are keeping up with new things that come out, but the bulk of your social work will already be done.
 Phew.

 - A recruiter’s dream, LinkedIn is an interactive, online CV.
-Users post their skills, past jobs, attributes, and more, and can connect with those they know and those they want to know.
-A simple account is free, but you can pay more for LinkedIn Premium Business Plus, which gives users more freedom and power to enhance their professional network.
+Users post skills, past jobs, attributes, and more.
+They can connect with those they know and those they want to know.
+An account is free, but you can get LinkedIn Premium.
+This gives users more freedom and power to enhance their professional network.